dennisnordberg/julia-school/content/julia/arrays.md

  "Sierra Nevada Corporation"
 ```

-## How to write a Julia array to a file
+## How to write a Julia array to a CSV file

- Let's say you want to write the contents of a Julia array to a `.txt` file.
+ Let's say you want to write the contents of a Julia array to a CSV file.

 We'll be using the `array_union` file from earlier in this tutorial.
 If you've just joined us and want to follow along, you can create it like this: